idowald/currency-convertor/README.md

 # Notes

-I could have used localstorage db library for better implementation of conversion history- yet I was short in time.
+It is better to use localstorage db library for implementation of conversion history.

 I had a problem with Angular7 pipe from HttpClient on conversion of objects to js class Objects, so I did it manually.

-I didn't generate ID to each conversion on localstorage- instead i used their isoDate (I know it's ugly but it is just an example).
+I didn't generate ID to each conversion on localstorage- instead i used their isoDate (just as an example).

-It could be nice to change the error "couldn't find currency" to an error from validator function (more generic). - i had a problem there

-It could be nice to add sorting to data tables, but i had no time.